Celestica (NYSE:CLS) Releases FY23 Earnings Guidance

 Wall Street Analyst Weigh In

-A number of brokerages recently issued reports on CLS.
-Royal Bank of Canada raised Celestica from a sector perform rating to an outperform rating and increased their price objective for the stock from $14.00 to $22.00 in a report on Friday.
+Several brokerages recently issued reports on CLS.
+Canaccord Genuity Group upped their price target on shares of Celestica from $16.00 to $24.00 and gave the stock a buy rating in a research report on Friday.
+Royal Bank of Canada upgraded shares of Celestica from a sector perform rating to an outperform rating and upped their price target for the stock from $14.00 to $22.00 in a research report on Friday.
 StockNews.com raised Celestica from a buy rating to a strong-buy rating in a report on Friday.
-TD Securities raised Celestica from a hold rating to a buy rating in a report on Friday.
-Stifel Nicolaus increased their price objective on Celestica from $14.00 to $20.00 in a report on Friday.
-Finally, Canaccord Genuity Group upped their target price on Celestica from $16.00 to $24.00 and gave the stock a buy rating in a research note on Friday.
-One equities research analyst has rated the stock with a hold rating, six have assigned a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat.com, the stock has a consensus rating of Buy and a consensus price target of $18.63.
+CIBC raised Celestica from a neutral rating to an outperform rating and boosted their price objective for the stock from $14.00 to $25.00 in a report on Friday.
+Finally, Stifel Nicolaus boosted their price objective on Celestica from $14.00 to $20.00 in a report on Friday.
+One analyst has rated the stock with a hold rating, six have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+According to MarketBeat, Celestica presently has a consensus rating of Buy and an average price target of $18.63.

-Several institutional investors have recently bought and sold shares of CLS.
-Renaissance Technologies LLC lifted its holdings in Celestica by 0.4% in the 4th quarter.
-Renaissance Technologies LLC now owns 382,388 shares of the technology company’s stock worth $4,310,000 after buying an additional 1,500 shares during the period.
-Geode Capital Management LLC lifted its holdings in Celestica by 6.2% in the 1st quarter.
-Geode Capital Management LLC now owns 41,135 shares of the technology company’s stock worth $541,000 after buying an additional 2,395 shares during the period.
-Dimensional Fund Advisors LP lifted its holdings in Celestica by 0.3% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 797,114 shares of the technology company’s stock worth $9,494,000 after buying an additional 2,410 shares during the period.
-Vanguard Personalized Indexing Management LLC lifted its holdings in Celestica by 16.4% in the 2nd quarter.
-Vanguard Personalized Indexing Management LLC now owns 17,709 shares of the technology company’s stock worth $172,000 after buying an additional 2,495 shares during the period.
-Finally, State of Wyoming lifted its holdings in Celestica by 19.1% in the 4th quarter.
-State of Wyoming now owns 16,998 shares of the technology company’s stock worth $192,000 after buying an additional 2,726 shares during the period.
-61.93% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+Vanguard Group Inc. grew its position in shares of Celestica by 2.2% in the 3rd quarter.
+Vanguard Group Inc. now owns 3,535,515 shares of the technology company’s stock valued at $29,734,000 after purchasing an additional 77,778 shares during the period.
+Morgan Stanley grew its position in shares of Celestica by 10.1% in the 4th quarter.
+Morgan Stanley now owns 2,315,291 shares of the technology company’s stock valued at $26,093,000 after purchasing an additional 211,930 shares during the period.
+Millennium Management LLC grew its position in shares of Celestica by 64.7% in the 4th quarter.
+Millennium Management LLC now owns 2,256,206 shares of the technology company’s stock valued at $25,428,000 after purchasing an additional 885,919 shares during the period.
+Arrowstreet Capital Limited Partnership grew its position in shares of Celestica by 7.4% in the 1st quarter.
+Arrowstreet Capital Limited Partnership now owns 2,174,855 shares of the technology company’s stock valued at $28,049,000 after purchasing an additional 149,079 shares during the period.
+Finally, Invesco Ltd. grew its position in shares of Celestica by 83.9% in the 1st quarter.
+Invesco Ltd. now owns 1,250,131 shares of the technology company’s stock valued at $14,890,000 after purchasing an additional 570,424 shares during the period.
+61.93% of the stock is owned by institutional investors.

 About Celestica